Dale Earnhardt is a household name at this point, even for people who don’t know a thing about NASCAR.

 “I don’t know how he got that opportunity that propelled him into what he became, because he lost his dad, he just became this… he was running 100 miles an hour at the speed of light going nowhere.”

 Kelley added that her dad’s insane success was due in large part to the fact that he was so likable.
-Aunt Cathy added that he could sell himself like no other, and that’s a talent that proved to benefit him greatly, and is a huge reason that we love him so much, too.
+Aunt Cathy added that he could sell himself like no other, and that’s a talent that proved to benefit him greatly, and is a huge reason that we all love him so much, too, I think.

 The guy had a larger than life personality, undeniable raw talent, and an unwavering belief in himself that he was going to make it no matter what.